HandsOnDataViz/book/docs/HandsOnDataViz.md

 Lincoln Mullen, “How to Make Prudent Choices About Your Tools,” ProfHacker, August 14, 2013,
 <https://lincolnmullen.com/blog/how-to-make-prudent-choices-about-your-tools/>.
-See also criteria of educational tools by Audrey Watters, “"The Audrey Test": Or, What Should Every Techie Know About Education?”
+See also criteria for educational tools by Audrey Watters, “’The Audrey Test’: Or, What Should Every Techie Know About Education?”
 Hack Education, March 17, 2012,
 <http://hackeducation.com/2012/03/17/what-every-techie-should-know-about-education>